stephbuon/stephbuon.github.io/docs/_posts/2022-12-02-darkshadows.markdown

 ---
 layout: post
 title: 'Dark Shadows'
-description: Dark Shadows is a film-noir style detective thriller designed for research.
-It serves as the test bed for proof-of-concept and prototyped system components, frameworks, and models that contribute to research on generative AI or machine learning.
-Central to its gameplay are conversational scenarios during which the player can use natural language to advance the game narrative.
-Dark Shadows features PANGeA's novel validation system, which uses self-reflection to evoke a large language model's (LLM) intellegence when evaluating and responding to user input.
-Dark Shadows exists across Unity and custom GPT versions.
-It uses generative AI for narrative and artwork to provide players with engaging gameplay.
+description: <i>Dark Shadows</i> is a film-noir style detective thriller that acts as a test bed for proof-of-concept and prototype system components, frameworks, and models that contribute to research in AI and machine learning.
+The gameplay focuses on social scenarios where players provide natural language input to progress the narrative. <i>Dark Shadows</i> includes PANGeA’s novel validation system, which leverages self-reflection to evoke a large language model's (LLM) intelligence when evaluating and responding to user input.
+Narrative and artwork are procedurally generated.
 date:   2022-01-03 15:01:35 +0300
 image:  '/images/detective.png'
 tags:   [Dark Shadows, Human Computation Gaming, Intelligent Agents]